Skip to content

 Cappuccino AssassinoEpicBest Epic for solo grinders

-Lirili LarilaLegendaryHigh income for low theft appeal
+Lirili LarilaLegendaryHigh income, low theft appeal

 Frigo CameloMythicReliable spawn, decent income